streetpea/chiaki-ng/docs/setup/controlling.md

 #### Using Steam Deck Controller Touchscreen in Your Custom Controller Profile

-In order to use the Steam Deck touchscreen as a touchscreen instead of a mouse in Game Mode, you need to enable `Touchscreen Native Support` for it in controller options (this is done for you in the default `chiaki4deck` layout `chiaki4deck+`).
+In order to use the Steam Deck touchscreen as a touchscreen instead of a mouse in Game Mode, you need to enable `Touchscreen Native Support` for it in controller options (this is done for you in the default `chiaki4deck` layout `chiaki4deck+ mic`).
 For your custom controller profile, do the following:

 1. Edit your controller layout and scroll down to the `Action Sets` tab (on the left menu).